FatmaHabib/jwtlogin/README.md

 npm start
 ```
 ### chrome repair
-Add redux devtool to chrom so react can run
+Add "redux devtools" to chrom so react can run

 react start opens the page automatically but if you want to run it use :
 `http://localhost:3000/`